 You can pay to look round the gardens without paying to see the castle.
 I honestly can’t remember the last time that I looked around such beautiful gardens.
 You can’t help but fall in love with them and my quantity of photos that I took proved that.
 I’m sure the huge quantity of spring flowers and blossoms helped but I am also sure that the gardens are good to walk around at any time of year.
 The roses and rhododendrons were yet to bloom.
 There are lots to see and explore.
 I recommend a good pair of sturdy shoes.
 The walk is very hilly and the paths vary in design and quality.

-We started in the statue garden which had some very handsome statues and a pond.
+We started in the statue garden at Belvoir castle gardens which had some very handsome statues and a pond.
 There is a really good view of the gardens as you are walking down here.

 There is a really sweet pet cemetery in this part of the gardens.